stephencelis/SQLite.swift/Documentation/Index.md

 let db = Database(path, readonly: true)
 ```

-> _Note_: Signed applications cannot modify their bundle resources.
+> _Note:_ Signed applications cannot modify their bundle resources.
 If you bundle a database file with your app for the purpose of bootstrapping, copy it to a writable location _before_ establishing a connection (see [Read-Write Databases](#read-write-databases), above, for typical, writable locations).

 #### In-Memory Databases